The Registration Examination

 - In the event of two failed exam attempts, the third and final attempt is permitted only after the Qualifying member has completed upgrading activities, if any, required by a panel of the Examination Committee.
 The third attempt must be made no later than five years after the date of application for registration in the Qualifying category, unless additional time is permitted by the Examination Committee, in exceptional circumstances.

-Qualifying members are permitted a maximum of five years from the date that a completed application and fee are received by the College in which to satisfy ALL the requirements for registration as an RP (completing clinical experience and passing the Exam).
+Qualifying members are permitted a maximum of five years from the date that a Qualifying certificate of registration is issued by the College in which to satisfy ALL the requirements for registration as an RP (completing clinical experience and passing the Exam).

 A member who fails the Exam has the right to appeal to the Examination Committee.
 Grounds for appeal are limited solely to the question of whether the process followed in sitting the examination was fair.
 Should an applicant require an extension to the stated timeframes in which to write the Registration Exam, as a result of an unforeseen circumstance, they can lodge an appeal to the Examination Committee.
 Common exceptions may include parental leave, family emergencies and serious illness.